canada-ca/Open_First_Whitepaper/4_Open_Source_Code.md

 Where you distribute a project consisting entirely of your own code, or consisting of your own code along with permissively-licenced code and code which does not engage reciprocal obligations, you can choose the OSS licence yourself.
 The licence you choose should reflect your business requirements.
 All common OSS licences can be adopted for works by government, industry, or the education sector - you need to look at particular project aims.

-Overall, licensing decisions tend to involve one primary and consequential decision: whether to apply a reciprocal or permissive licence:
+Choosing an appropriate licence tends to revolve around the decision of whether to apply a reciprocal or permissive licence:

 - Permissive licences maximize the scope of downstream users (with broad appeal to the entire private sector); while
 - Reciprocal licences are appropriate in cases where it is important to receive back downstream changes, or where it is important to ensure that work built on an initial investment remains open and free.
 Reciprocal licences can also put a focus on benefiting other private-sector businesses that provide services and support.